 - Frame Your Feedback: Making Peer Review work in Class (Faculty Focus)

-Self-assessment becomes sustainable when it builds the student’s ability to evaluate their own learning, ongoing.
+Self-assessment becomes sustainable when it builds the student’s ongoing ability to evaluate their own learning, and improve their work.
 These techniques support sustainable assessment:

 - Self-Evaluation of Individual Contributions During Discussion (Teaching@Tufts)